-Facing a huge task can seem insurmountable when you look at it all at once.
+Facing a huge task can seem insurmountable when you look at it all at once - especially for children with ADHD.
 Presenting your child with a giant project (i.e. complete these 30 math problems, clean your entire room, set the table with all the place settings) is a good way to set them up for failure.

 More than likely, your child will start the task with good intentions, get distracted or lose focus, and then fail to complete it.

 Instead, break big tasks into bite-sized jobs.
 Put all the focus on the smaller tasks, and when each is completed, take a break before diving into the next one.